 During the in-clinic assessment:

-The OT is likely to want to discuss in a little more detail the information you provided in your pre-screening – this helps to clarify any important sections, or to perhaps provide additional information for other areas.
-The first session can be a little more focused on the parent and therapist talking, but future sessions are likely to be much more focused on the therapist and child undertaking activities together.
+The Occupational Therapist is likely to want to discuss in a little more detail the information you provided in your pre-screening – this helps to clarify any important sections, or to perhaps provide additional information for other areas.
+At Bloom Wellbeing, we prefer this first session parent interview to be held with just the Occupational Therapist and parent/guardian – without the child present.
+This means the parent can talk freely about their concerns and queries, without little ears listening in.
+It also means that during the first child-based session, the Occupational Therapist can be fully focused on the child, undertaking activities together.

 Gross motor skills assessment: